pingcap/docs/v2.1/reference/tools/tidb-binlog/faq.md

 >
 > Do not use the `update-pump` command unless you accept loss of binlog data and data inconsistency between upstream and downstream or unless you no longer need the binlog data stored in the Pump node.

-## Can I use the `update-pump` command to set the Pump state to `offline` if I want to close a Pump node that is exited and set to `paused`?
+## Can I use the `update-pump` command in binlogctl to set the Pump state to `offline` if I want to close a Pump node that is exited and set to `paused`?

 When a Pump process is exited and the node is in the `paused` state, not all the binlog data in the node is consumed in its downstream Drainer node.
 Therefore, doing so might risk data inconsistency between upstream and downstream.
 In this situation, restart the Pump and use the `offline-pump` command to close the Pump node.